-After the new Meiji emperor of Japan starts allowing citizens to emigrate, more than 100,000 Japanese journey to Hawaii in search of a better life.
+After the new Meiji emperor of Japan starts allowing citizens to emigrate, tens of thousands of Japanese journey to Hawaii in search of a better life.
 However, after a while, they seek better working conditions, higher wages and, especially, more educational opportunities in California, Oregon and Washington State, taking agricultural jobs and settling into American life.

 A significant immigrant surge between 1880-1920 transforms American culture and society, spurring antagonism among native-born Americans who fear losing their cities to undesirable newcomers, especially immigrants from countries other than northern Europe.
 To protect American livelihoods from the economic threat that Japanese immigrants, specifically, pose by filling agricultural jobs, Congresses passes the Immigration Act of 1924, halting the influx of Japanese and other east Asian immigrants until 1952.